nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: How resetting all ingredients' levels executes

-  * **Alternative 1 (current choice):** Loop through the list of ingredients twice, the first time to check if all ingredients' levels are zero, the second time to replace each ingredient that has a non-zero ingredient's level with a new ingredient which has the same ingredient name and a zero ingredient's level.
+  * **Alternative 1 (current choice):** Loop through the list of ingredients twice, the first time to check if all ingredients' levels are zero, the second time to replace each ingredient that has a nonzero ingredient's level with a new ingredient which has the same ingredient name and a zero ingredient's level.
     * Pros: Easier to implement.
     * Cons: Execution of the command may require the creation of one or more new ingredients, which may increase the